Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 The brownie points of Lalbagh

-There are various stalls inside the garden that sells products related to horticulture.
-The seed stall is the most popular one from where you can buy seeds, flowers, plants and even equipment used in gardening.
-Apart from this, there are stalls that sell Vetiver handcrafts.
+There are various stalls in the garden that sell horticultural products.
+The seed stall is the most popular place to buy seeds, flowers, plants, and even gardening equipment.
+Apart from this, there are stalls that sell Vetiver handicrafts.
 Vetiver is a kind of grass.

 There are stalls that sell Hooglu natural fruit juice that contains no chemicals or preservatives.
-There is also a dedicated stall for sweets and savouries of Karnataka that people purchase with great craze.
+There is also a dedicated stall for Karnataka sweets and savouries, which people purchase with great enthusiasm.
 During the annual flower shows, these stalls become part of the horticulture exhibition.

 LalBagh Tree Fossil, Bangalore